Programs & Courses

 Curriculum Studies consist of courses that provide teacher candidates with subject-specific content and pedagogical knowledge specific to such content.
 These courses equip teachercandidates with background knowledge and an understanding of the nature and purpose of the various disciplines in the elementary and/or secondary school curriculum.
 Teacher candidates will be equipped with skills for planning, teaching, and assessment in the context of specific disciplines.
 Curriculum Studies courses are linked to the expectations outlined in Ontario Ministry of Education curriculum documents, and reflect the applications to Reformed Christian schools.

-This course acquaints students with the language of art, explores art in its variety of forms, and investigates a wide variety of materials and equipment.
+This course builds on the Ontario The Arts Curriculum and acquaints teacher candidates with the language of art, explores art in its variety of forms, and investigates a wide variety of materials and equipment.
 This course aims to equip teacher candidates with the knowledge and skills to teach art with confidence and imagination, fostering in their students a greater appreciation for the aesthetic dimensions of God’s creation.

-Both courses focus on improving the student’s own French language skills.
-Student achievement upon entrance to either course will determine whether a student takes a course at a general or advanced level.
-Both courses also promote student growth and development in becoming responsible, competent, and creative French language teachers for elementary schools.
-Through a variety of activities, students will practise listening, speaking, reading, and writing French in the context of French culture studies.
-Assignments and activities are designed to provide students with ideas and activities for their future classrooms
+The focus of this course is two-fold: Improving one’s own French language skills and becoming a responsible, competent, and creative French language teacher in the P/J division.
+Through a variety of activities, teacher candidates will practice listening, speaking, reading, and writing French in the context of French culture studies.
+Assignments and activities are designed to provide teacher candidates with ideas and activities for future classroom applications.

-Both courses focus on improving the student’s own French language skills.
-Student achievement upon entrance to either course will determine whether a student takes a course at a general or advanced level.
-Both courses also promote student growth and development in becoming responsible, competent, and creative French language teachers for elementary schools.
-Through a variety of activities, students will practise listening, speaking, reading, and writing French in the context of French culture studies.
-Assignments and activities are designed to provide students with ideas and activities for their future classrooms.
+The focus of this course is two-fold: Improving one’s own French language skills and becoming a responsible, competent, and creative French language teacher in the P/J division.
+Through a variety of activities, teacher candidates will practice listening, speaking, reading, and writing French in the context of French culture studies.
+Assignments and activities are designed to provide teacher candidates with ideas and activities for future classroom applications.

 This course is an introduction to the teaching of language arts in the elementary school.
 It examines connections among the six language arts: reading, listening, speaking, representing, viewing, and writing.
 Although the emphasis is on the reading component, students will be equipped to prepare a well-balanced language arts program for their future classrooms.
 Theoretical issues as well as practical classroom applications (e.g., programming, planning, methodology, resources, assessment, etc.) are examined.